bduvenhage/bduvenhage.github.io/_posts/2019-04-12-performance-of-deque.md

 Having a fast implementation of a deque is very useful.
 If the size of the deque is bounded then one can implement it as a ring buffer over a pre-allocated array.

 I've been considering implementing a ring buffer STL containor or container adaptor for doing breadth first search faster than would perhaps be possible with an STL deque.
 However, an STL deque is a much cooler (and faster) container than I initially thought.
 The deque stores its elements in cache friendly chunks and still allows constant time random access (although with one more dereference than required with a vector).

-Given its design, a deque has the potential to be very efficient.
+Given its design, the std::deque has the potential to be very efficient.
+This posts discusses the deque's internal workings and compares its performance to that of std::vector.

 ## The STL Deque Implementation